Make Money with WordPress: The Ultimate List of WordPress Business Ideas

 25. Write and Sell Books

-eBooks, non-fiction books, and white papers are a great way to share your content and make a profit.
+eBooks, non-fiction books, and white papers are a great way to share your content and make money with WordPress.
 Also think about offering “free” downloads to your ebooks in exchange for visitors’ contact information.

 General Ideas